turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

 Then I call that method from `before_filter` lines in each controller.
-The `before_filter` call could be pulled up here, but I think that makes the individual controllers too opaque.
+The `before_filter` call could be pulled into the application controller, but I think that makes the individual controllers too opaque.

 ### Removing Model Duplication